 It can be confusing to know where to start when you’re planning an event.
 Catering first?
 Hotels?
 Technology?
 There’s so much to be done, so when there are organizations that can help make your job easier, you might as well take advantage of them!
+The St. Cloud Convention and Visitors Bureau is happy to help with all your room block, and other event planning needs!

 Work with the CVB